A full splitting algorithm for fractional programs with structured numerators and denominators: Convergence analysis of the Adaptive FSPS algorithm

-In this subsection, we first demonstrate that the iterative sequence generated by the proposed algorithm is bounded.
+We first demonstrate that the iterative sequence generated by the proposed algorithm is bounded.
 Additionally, we show that any cluster point of the sequence is a limiting approximate stationary point of the underlying fractional program.

 \begin{lemma} Suppose Assumption \ref{ass1} holds.
 Then, there exist two positive scalars $m$ and $M$ such that $m< f(K{\h x}^k)\le M$ for all $k \geq 0$. \end{lemma}